 The Bottom Line

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-Note: While this amount is probably the strongest indication of what a property is worth, it probably will not be the final sales price.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Mountain High Appraisals, LLC will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+Here's what it all boils down to, an appraiser from Mountain High Appraisals will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.